Justice Department releases largest batch yet of Epstein documents, says it totals 3 million pages

 In 2008 and 2009, Epstein served jail time in Florida after pleading guilty to soliciting prostitution from someone under the age of 18.
 At the time, investigators had gathered evidence that Epstein had sexually abused underage girls at his Palm Beach home.
 The U.S. attorney's office agreed not to prosecute him in exchange for his guilty plea to lesser state charges.

-A draft indictment from that period released Friday shows prosecutors contemplated federal charges against not just Epstein but three others who worked for him as personal assistants.
-The draft indictment said those people, whose names were blacked out, were part of a conspiracy to recruit underage girls to perform lewd acts with Epstein.
+A draft indictment from that period released Friday shows prosecutors contemplated federal charges against not just Epstein but three others who were his personal assistants and wee suspected of participating in a conspiracy to recruit underage girls to perform lewd acts with Epstein.

 In 2021, a federal jury in New York convicted Maxwell, a British socialite, of sex trafficking for helping recruit some of his underage victims.
 She is serving a 20-year prison sentence.

-U.S. prosecutors never charged anyone else in connection with Epstein's abuse of girls, but one of his victims, Virginia Roberts Giuffre, accused him in lawsuits of having arranged for her to have sexual encounters at age 17 and 18 with numerous politicians, business titans, noted academics and others.
+U.S. prosecutors never charged anyone else in connection with Epstein's abuse of girls.
+One victim, Virginia Roberts Giuffre, accused him in lawsuits of having arranged for her to have sexual encounters at age 17 and 18 with numerous politicians, business titans, academics and others.
 They all denied her allegations.

 Giuffre died by suicide last year at age 41.